Honestpuck/myjournal/README.md

 Boootstrap to make things pretty, flask-wtf for nice forms and SQLAlchemy for db stuff.
 It also uses flask-script so you can run it with a python shell for debugging purposes.

 I consider it complete for wide definitions of complete.
 Branches outside `master` have either been merged in or are currently not stable.
+Any suggestions for new functionality will be gratefully accepted.